harshakhmk/UrlDataProject/README.md

 # UrlDataProject

--Implemented a Web based UrlDataFetcher application with proper authentication and authorization in Django,HTML,CSS -which is deployed on heroku server
+-Implemented a Web-based UrlDataFetcher application which takes the input URL from the user and displays the data in a text box with proper authentication and authorization in Django, HTML, CSS
+-which is deployed on heroku server